 During laser surgery, a strong beam of light is focused on the part of the anterior chamber where the fluid leaves the eye.
 This can help fluid exit the eye.
 Over time, the effect of laser surgery may wear off.
 Patients who have this form of surgery may need to keep taking glaucoma drugs.

 Surgery can also help fluid escape from the eye and reduce pressure.
 However, surgery is usually reserved for patients who continue to progress despite maximum therapy with eye drops, pills, or laser surgery.

 If there is no decrease in the visual field, the patient and physician may decide not to treat glaucoma.
-Since glaucoma is a very variable disease, treatment decisions are made on an individual basis.In some instances, it may be difficult to diagnose glaucoma.
+Since this is a very variable disease, treatment decisions are made on an individual basis.In some instances, it may be difficult to diagnose.
 Many people have some signs of the disease, but do not necessarily have the disease.
 Some physicians decide to monitor patients as “glaucoma suspects” instead of committing them to treatment.
-Treatment is often initiated once changes consistent with glaucoma are detected.
+Treatment is often initiated once changes consistent with the disease are detected.

 There are no guidelines for preventing glaucoma.

-Early detection and treatment of glaucoma, before it causes major vision loss, is the best way to control the disease.
+Early detection and treatment of the disease, before it causes major vision loss, is the best way to control it.
 Since vision loss is gradual and begins only in peripheral vision, most patients don't notice any visual changes until significant damage has been done.